matfish2/vue-formular/README.md

 * `vf-submit` - Submit button in a row wrapper, floated to the right.
 Will be disabled when the form is in pristine state

   * `text` `string` `optional` Button text.
 Default: 'Submit'

+Note: All fields share a `fieldType` property which can be programatically used to determine the type of the component.

 ### Slots